Unikernel Linux (UKL): Introduction

-Once an application is running in the UKL base model, a developer can move along the spectrum towards a unikernel by 1)~adapting additional configuration options that may improve performance but will not work for all applications, and/or 2)~modifying the applications to directly invoke kernel functionality.
-Example configuration options we have explored avoid costly transition checks between application and kernel code, use simple return (rather than \texttt{iret}) from page faults and interrupts, and use shared stacks for application and kernel execution etc. Application modifications can, for example, avoid scheduling and exploit application knowledge to reduce the overhead of synchronization and polymorphism.
+Once an application runs in the UKL base model, a developer can move along the spectrum towards a specialized unikernel by 1)~adapting additional configuration options that may improve performance but will not work for all applications and/or 2)~modifying the applications to directly invoke kernel functionality.
+Example configuration options we have explored avoid costly transition checks between application and kernel code, use \texttt{ret} instruction (rather than \texttt{iret}) to return from page faults and interrupts, and use shared stacks for application and kernel execution.
+Application modifications can, for example, avoid scheduling and exploit application knowledge to reduce the overhead of synchronization and polymorphism.
 Experiments show up to 83\% improvement in syscall latency and substantial performance advantages for real workloads, e.g., 26\% improvement in Redis throughput while improving tail latency by 22\%.
-A latency sensitive workloads show 100 times improvement.
-The full UKL patch to Linux, including the base model and all configurations, is 1250 LoC.
+The full UKL patch to Linux, including the base model and all configurations, is 1250 LOC.

+Our research focuses on runtime performance and not the many other benefits (e.g., security, boot time, resource utilization) demonstrated by other unikernel research.
+With that caveat, contributions of this work include: